Positivity and convexity in incomplete cooperative games: Convex extensions

-As a direct consequence of the previous theorem, we get that the problem of extendability of partially symmetric incomplete games into symmetric convex games can be decided in linear time with respect to the size of the original game (i.e.\ the size of the characteristic function).
-It is important to understand the situation when the set of symmetric convex extensions is bounded.
-The following proposition addresses this problem.
+As a direct consequence of the previous theorem, the problem of $\Co_\sigma$-exten\-da\-bi\-li\-ty of symmetric incomplete games can be decided in linear time with respect to the size of the original game (i.e.\ the size of the characteristic function).